 Athletic opportunities are offered in grades 5-8 through the Catholic Youth Athletic Association (CYAA), whose "main objectives...should be that of developing qualities of leadership, good sportsmanship, and promoting a Christian atmosphere in which students will grow in respect and concern for others..."
 CYAA offers football, basketball and baseball for boys and volleyball, softball and basketball for girls.
-CYAA also offers a 2 week double elimination soccer tournament for boys and girls grades 7-8 and possibly a fall cross country meet for boys and girls grades 5-8.
+CYAA also offers a soccer tournament for boys and girls grades 7-8, a fall cross country meet for boys and girls grades 5-8 and flag football for girls in grades 7-8.